 At each meeting, the Supervisory Committee will assess the student's progress in the program and provide advice on future work.
 In each of two consecutive meetings, if a student's Supervisory Committee reports that the student's progress is unsatisfactory, the college may recommend to the GCTS the termination of registration and eligibility of that student.
-A student who encounters difficulties arranging a meeting of this committee should consult the Director, GCTS, or GCTS Coordinator in advance of the relevant deadline for doing so.
-A student who, through his/her own neglect, fails to meet with the Supervisory Committee in a given year will be considered to have received an unsatisfactory progress report from the committee.
+A student who encounters difficulties arranging a meeting of this committee should consult the GCTS Director in advance of the relevant deadline for doing so.
+A student who, through their own neglect, fails to meet with the Supervisory Committee in a given year will be considered to have received an unsatisfactory progress report from the committee.